factset/stachschema/docs/v3/README.md

 The file extension ".arrows" **MUST** be used with the [IPC streaming format](https://arrow.apache.org/docs/format/Columnar.html#ipc-streaming-format).

-> 💡 At the time of publishing this standard, FactSet's Kong gateway does not support gRPC services, therefore it is expected that tabular data is transferred over HTTP APIs.
-The Kong gateway is expected to support gRPC services by the end of FY21.

 ## Character Encoding

 The character encoding used is UTF-8 without byte order mark and some notable exceptions.